wxsd-sales/microsoft-teams-presence-macro/README.md

 ## Give the App Presence Permissions
-By default the App doesn't have the persmissions to modify the presence for users.
+By default the App doesn't have the permissions to modify the presence for users.
 You will need to add this permission:
-1. Go to the API Permissions tab and delete the dafault User.Read permission.
+1. Go to the API Permissions tab and delete the default User.Read permission.

 ![image](https://user-images.githubusercontent.com/21026209/163387262-3d9a7881-f84a-437a-94bc-ae00f55a4811.png)